dudublad/ECE496/README.md

 This code uses STK

-This code uses QCustomPlot which is built on the QT
+This code uses QCustomPlot which is built on QT

 The TimeDomain widget draws from code written by StackOverflow user thibsc.